dearlordylord/merman/README.md

 Encoder is a helper app that lets you encode mermaid diagrams into gzipped url part.

-Don't care about size, so, react an all.

 ### Envs

 VITE_BASE_URL to set your Renderer's base url that the Encoder will generate links to